NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text +1 (888) 885-1670 to get the lowest price online!

 2. System Ducting Kits

 For cellars with mechanical cooling, ducting kits help channel exhaust heat away from the cooling unit and out of the room.
 This not only improves wine cellar cooling unit airflow but also reduces noise and vibration inside the cellar.
+If you’re deciding between system types, our ducted self-contained wine cellar cooling systems and ducted split wine cellar cooling systems are excellent for maximizing air distribution.

 3. Maintain Adequate Space Around Units